silbue98/PRO1000-V24/Milestone 2/README.md

 # Milestone 2

 This folder contains files and documents related to Milestone 2 of our project.
-As of now, we haven't uploaded all the content for the milestone.
+As of now, we haven't uploaded all the content for this milestone.

 ## Milestone 2